 Never mind, quick bite today is better than a counter lunch as I lost an hour crossing the border due to daylight saving.
 Nice view looking back but I better hustle south to Old Bonalbo.
 First time to be riding without a GPS as I know all these roads but been long enough that they feel fresh.

 The bumpy ride continued but this route was never smooth.
 The Bruxner highway came up soon enough and I took a break noting the skies closing in behind me but forecast was fine inland, albeit cold.

 By the time I arrived Tenterfield I needed to add additional layers.
 I just rented a helmet and jacket and being a Brisbane business where there is no winter only mesh jackets available.
-But I had the windbreak liner in and had a fleece mid layer under this and then could put my spray jacket over the all that if needed and rode south in 17 degrees to the first feature destination of this ride – Thunderbolts Lookout located at Torrington.
+But I had the windbreak liner in and had a fleece mid layer under this and rode south in 17 degrees to the first feature destination of this ride – Thunderbolts Lookout located at Torrington.

 There is a little bit of unsealed road to enter the national park then a 800m walk to the base.
 From there you have a Indiana Jones/Tombraider adventure via a path between huge boulders then via a cave to stone steps then up a ladder.

 Captain Thunderbolt (alias Fred Ward) was a bushranger (outlaw) who roamed from here south robbing stage coaches and in various shoot outs with the law.
 Wanted dead or alive he like other outlaws used their knowledge of the bush and high vantage points to stay one step in front of the special deputies (bounty hunters) that sought them.